mautrix/docs/gomuks/faq.md

 You can also override individual directories using `GOMUKS_THING_HOME` (where `THING` is `CONFIG`, `DATA` or `CACHE`).

-* Config contains the main local config file.
+* Config contains the config file with things like listen address, basic auth credentials and log config.
-* Data contains encryption keys.
+* Data contains all persistent data (messages, encryption keys, etc).
-* Cache contains things that can be refetched from the server: message history, room state, automatically downloaded files, preferences that are synced to the server, etc.
+  Deleting the data directory will log you out.
+* Cache contains media and can be safely deleted at any time.
+The cache is content-addressed, so it can also be shared between multiple gomuks instances.

+`GOMUKS_LOG_HOME` can also be used to redirect logs, but the variable is only read on first startup and then baked into the config file.

+### Legacy gomuks
+In legacy gomuks, data only contains encryption keys and everything else is in the cache directory.
+Clearing the cache directory will resync everything from the server.

-The default directory for manual file downloads (using the `/download` command) is the same on all systems: `$GOMUKS_DOWNLOAD_HOME`, `$(xdg-user-dir DOWNLOAD)`, or `$HOME/Downloads`.
+Legacy gomuks also has a download directory, for the `/download` command.
+It's the same on all systems: `$GOMUKS_DOWNLOAD_HOME`, `$(xdg-user-dir DOWNLOAD)`, or `$HOME/Downloads`.

-Note that the environment variables only take effect before first startup.
-After first startup, everything except the config path is saved to the config and will be read from there.
+After first startup on legacy gomuks, everything except the config path is saved to the config and will be read from there.
 To move existing gomuks data to a different path, you must change the paths in the config file.

-### Storage in gomuks web
-The `GOMUKS_*` environment variables work mostly the same way as gomuks legacy, with a few exceptions:

-* There's no /download command and therefore no DOWNLOAD_HOME
-* Data also contains message history and other Matrix state, not only encryption keys (but media is still in cache).
-* Logs can be redirected using `GOMUKS_LOG_HOME` instead of `DEBUG_DIR`.
-* Environment variables are read on every startup, the paths aren't baked into the config file, except for the log path.
+Logs on legacy gomuks are stored in `DEBUG_DIR` rather than `GOMUKS_LOG_HOME`.

 ### System-specific defaults
 These are the base directories for each OS, data will be stored in the `gomuks`